KickButtowski80/web-it-easier/README.md

-# My Protfolio
+# IT Group

-Includes all you need to know about me and seeing my jobs I have done so far
+Includes all you need to know about IT Group and seeing our jobs We have done so far

-my slogan is
+Our slogan is
 the door to an easier future :)